ssmaceachern-dev/mythicalmonsters/chapter6_downtime.md

 ## Crafting

-Crafting allows for the the characters to create their gear and items.
+Crafting allows for the characters to create their gear and items.
 There are three requirements for crafting any item within the game: **Materials**, a rating in a relevant **Profession**, and a **Toolkit**.

 The **_Materials_** serve as the material components of the item.
 For most items, there is one core material with any others simply being auxiliary or to embellish the item with finer details.